neuralmagic/deepsparse/user-guide/deepsparse-pipelines.md

 Pipelines are the default API for deploying a model with DeepSparse.

-Similar to Hugging Face Pipelines, DeepSparse Pipelines wrap inference with task-specific pre- and post-processing, enabling you to pass raw data and recieve the predictions.
+Similar to Hugging Face Pipelines, DeepSparse Pipelines wrap inference with task-specific pre- and post-processing, enabling you to pass raw data and receive the predictions.

 ## Quickstart

-Let's try a quick example of the Pipeline API.
+Let us try a quick example of the Pipeline API.
 All we have to do is pass a task and model to the the `Pipeline.create` function, and then we can run inference on raw data using DeepSparse!

 This example creates a sentiment analysis Pipeline with a 90% pruned-quantized verion of BERT